OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/sellar.rst

 So this `Component` has one `state` and one `param`.
 The `StateConnection` component will bridge the gap between the output of `y2` from Discipline2 and the input for `y2` in Discipline1.
-The solver sets the new value of y2 based on the models residuals, which now include the difference between 'y2' leaving Discipline2 and the 'y2' entering Discipline1.
+The solver sets the new value of y2 based on the model's residuals, which now include the difference between 'y2' leaving Discipline2 and the 'y2' entering Discipline1.
 So the `solve_nonlinear` method does nothing, but we need to define `apply_nonlinear` to return this residual.
 Residuals live in the